Axway/platform-management-docs/content/en/docs/release_notes/13_05_00_relnotes.md

 ## New feature

-* For organizations entitled to **Amplify Enterprise Marketplace**, a new *Marketplace Billing* view allows capture of billing integration settings with Stripe is the initial supported vendor.
+* For organizations entitled to **Amplify Enterprise Marketplace**, a new *Marketplace Billing* view allows capture of billing integration settings with Stripe as the first supported vendor.

 ## Fixed issue